PropellerAero/propeller-ppk-spec/README.md

 ## FAQ

-Q: _What is the PPK spec?
+Q: _What is the Propeller PPK specification?
 Why do we need to follow these requirements?_

-A: The PPK spec is Propeller's standard for accepting and processing PPK data.
+A: The Propeller PPK specification is Propeller's standard for accepting and processing PPK data.
 This standard is based on common formats in the industry, and provides developers with a specific set of requirements for seamless integration with our workflow.
 If this spec is followed, your data will flow through our processing pipeline.

 Q: _We are unable to meet some of these requirements.
 Are we blocked from Propeller PPK?_

 A: No, not necessarily.
-While the PPK Spec is a source of truth for seamless integrations, we can be flexible on some of the requirements.
+While the Propeller PPK specification is a source of truth for seamless integrations, we can be flexible on some of the requirements.
 Please reach out to drones@propelleraero.com.au with any specific requests.

 Q: _Why doesn't Propeller support L5 data?_